minooaung/crewbackend/README.md

 2. Add/update migrations: `dotnet ef migrations add YourMigrationName`
 3. Update database: `dotnet ef database update`
 4. Run the application: `dotnet run`

-## Note for Contributors

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.